Update: Nintendo have shared more details about the discontinuation of the Nintendo eShop on Wii U and Nintendo 3DS.

 About Pokémon Bank

 The Pokémon Company have announced that Pokémon Bank will be impacted by the discontinuation of the Nintendo eShop on Nintendo 3DS.
-Starting late March 2023, you will no longer be able to buy new subscriptions for the service (no refunds will be offered), which will become entirely free.
+Starting March 27th 2023, you will no longer be able to buy new subscriptions for the service (no refunds will be offered), which will become entirely free.
 It will remain free to use until the service itself is discontinued at one point in the future.

 Also, do keep in mind that you will still need a paid subscription in Pokémon Home to transfer Pokémon from Pokémon Bank to Pokémon Home even after Pokémon Bank becomes free to use.